krishaamer/green-filter-research/research/literature/ai.md

 In 2020 OpenAI released a LLM called GPT-3 trained on 570 GB of text Alex Tamkin and Deep Ganguli (2021).
 Singer et al. (2022) describes how collecting billions of images with descriptive data (for example the descriptive *alt* text which accompanies images on websites) has enabled researchers to train AI models such as ***stable diffusion*** that can generate images based on human-language.

-Hinton likes to call AI an *idiot savant*, french for someone with exceptional aptitude yet serious mental disorder.
+Hinton likes to call AI an *idiot savant*, someone with exceptional aptitude yet serious mental disorder.
 Large AI models don’t understand the world like humans do.
 Their responses are predictions based on their training data and complex statistics.
 Indeed, the comparison may be apt, as the AI field now offers jobs for *AI psychologists (CITE)*, whose role is to figure out what exactly is happening inside the ‘AI brain’.
 Understading the insides of AI models trained of massive amounts of data is important because they are ***foundational***, enabling a holistic approach to learning, combining many disciplines using languages, instead of the reductionist way we as human think because of our limitations CapInstitute (2023).

 ### Generative AI {#generative-ai}